 There are five traffic levels or compaction levels in the HMA Superpave mix design process.
 The different traffic levels represent a specified number of gyrations in the gyratory compactor in HMA Superpave mix design.
-From a practical and engineering standpoint, each traffic level indicates a HMA designed for a certain volume and type of traffic loading.
+From a practical and engineering standpoint, each traffic level indicates an HMA designed for a certain volume and type of traffic loading.
 The selections of the traffic level for Superpave mix designs are based on the cumulative 20-year design ESAL from traffic analysis.
 The category code system is established with every Superpave traffic level; it is broken into five levels: 1, 2, 3, 4 & 5.
-However, MDSHA has elected to eliminate levels 3 and 5.
-Anything that would have been level 3 is changed to level 2 or 4, and anything requiring level 5 is changed to level 4.
+However, based on several years' performance, MDOT-SHA has elected to eliminate Levels 3, 4, and 5.
+Anything that would have been Level 3- is changed to Level 2 or 4, and anything requiring Level 5 is changed to Level 4.

-Traffic-level selection impacts the amount of liquid asphalt in an HMA mix.
+Traffic-level selection impacts the mix volumetrics and amount of liquid asphalt in an HMA mix.
 More liquid asphalt can be included in HMA as you decrease the selection of traffic level (the lower the traffic level, the more liquid asphalt is in the mix).
-The ability to achieve density and provide a good workable HMA mix is greatly influenced by the asphalt content in an HMA mix.
+The ability to achieve density and provide a good workable HMA mix are greatly influenced by the asphalt content in an HMA mix.
 For long-term durability performance, it is desired to have an optimum amount of liquid asphalt in the HMA mix.
 These ideas and concepts need to be considered carefully in the traffic level selection process for an HMA mix.